Keparoo/tapntable-backend/README.md

 * authenticateJWT
 * ensureLoggedIn
 * ensureManager
-  * must have roleId >= 10 (Manager or Owner)
+  * must have role (Manager or Owner)
 * ensureCorrectUserOrManager
   * must be same user or have roleId >= 10 (Manager or Owner)

 **All middleware tests currently pass**

 ### User Routes
-POST /users {username, password, pin, displayName, firstName, lastName, roleId, isActive} => { token }
+POST /users {username, password, pin, displayName, firstName, lastName, role} => { token }
-* Required fields: username, password, pin, displayName, firstName, lastName, roleId
+* Required fields: username, password, pin, displayName, firstName, lastName, role
+* role defaults to 'trainee' if the value is omitted
 * isActive is optional.
 If ommitted, defaults to true
+* isClockedIn is automatically set to false
 * Returns a JWT token which can be used to authenticate further requests
-* Authorization required: manager or owner (roleId = 10 or 11)
+* Authorization required: manager or owner

-GET /users => { users: [ {id, username, pin, displayName, firstName, lastName, role, isActive }, ... ] }
+GET /users => { users: [ {id, username, pin, displayName, firstName, lastName, role, isClockedIn, isActive }, ... ] }
 * Returns a list of all users
   * Optional search-query: firstName, Filters for items like firstName, case insensitive
   * Optional search-query: lastName, Filters for items like lastName, case insensitive
   * Optional search-query: displayName, Filters for items like display_name, case insensitive
+  * Optional search-query: role: Filters for items with role that matches
-  * Optional search-query: roleId: Filters for items with role_id that matches
+  * Optional search-query: isClockedIn: Filters for items with is_clocked_in that matches
   * Optional search-query: isActive: Filters for items with is_active that matches
+  * Optional search-query: desc: List returned is sorted by lastName, desc=true reverses sort
-* Authorization required: manager or owner (roleId = 10 or 11)
+* Authorization required: manager or owner

-GET /users/:username => { id, username, pin, displayName, firstName, lastName, role, isActive }
+GET /users/:username => { id, username, pin, displayName, firstName, lastName, role, isClockedIn, isActive }
-* Returns user record for requested user
+* Returns user record for requested user matching username
 * Throws NotFoundError if user not found
+* Authorization required: same user-as-:username or manager or owner

+POST /users/pin => { pin: {user} }
+* This route is for a user to locally identify themselves with a pin.
+The device must already have a valid token stored
+* Required: pin
+* Returns: {user: { id, pin, displayName, role, isClockedIn, isActive }}
+* Authorization required: same user-as-:username or manager or owner

+POST /users/timeclock => { pin: {user} }
+* This is a special route for updating the isClockedIn field in the users table
+* Required: { userId, isClockedIn }
+* Returns: { user: { id, pin, displayName, role, isClockedIn, isActive } }
-* Authorization required: same user-as-:username or manager or owner (roleId = 10 or 11)
+* Authorization required: same user-as-:username or manager or owner

 PATCH /users/:username => {user}
-* Data can include: { username, password, pin, displayName, firstName, lastName, roleId, isActive }
+* Data can include: { username, password, pin, displayName, firstName, lastName, role, isClockedIn, isActive }
-* Returns { id, username, pin, displayName, firstName, lastName, roleId, isActive }
+* Returns { id, username, pin, displayName, firstName, lastName, roleId, isClockedIn, isActive }
 * Throws NotFoundError if user not found
-* Authorization required: manager or owner (roleId = 10 or 11)
+* Authorization required: manager or owner

 DELETE /users/:username => { deleted: username }
 * Returns the username deleted
 * Throws NotFoundError if user not found
-* Authorization required: manager or owner (roleId = 10 or 11)
+* Authorization required: manager or owner
 * **Once a user has any activity (first time punching in) deleting should not be allowed: instead is_active=false**

 **All tests for user model and user routes pass**